BAGS OF TASTE

 Scope of the policy

 - This policy applies to all records created, received or maintained by all staff, volunteers, funders and referring agencies in the course of promoting and carrying out its activities.

 - Records are deemed as all those documents which facilitate the business carried out by Bags of Taste and which are thereafter retained (for differing set periods to be determined by the type of data) to provide evidence of its transactions or activities.
 These records may be created or received, and then stored, in hard copy or electronically.

 - The CEO has responsibility for day to day records management in the organisation and will give guidance about good records management practice so that information can be retrieved easily, appropriately and in a timely way.
 They will also monitor compliance with this policy by surveying at least annually to check if records are stored securely and can be accessed appropriately.

 - Individual staff and volunteers must ensure that records for which they are responsible are accurate, and are maintained and disposed of appropriately, this includes ensuring that personal records and data kept electronically is wiped from hard drives.

 - Bags of Taste shall ensure any personal data is obliterated from documents/data that is made available to funders or partners

 In the event of the closure of Bags of Taste, the Board of Directors will be responsible for complying with any legal requirements for the retention of information, for example financial information.

-This policy was approved By the Board of Directors on 14 April 2016
+This policy was approved by the Board of Directors on the 3rd February 2022.

 If you have any questions, comments or requests regarding this policy please contact us at [email protected]